-- ☐ You can play DVDs using the DVD-ROM drive and the WinDVD for VAIO software.
-See the help file on the WinDVD for VAIO software for details. - □ Close all open applications before playing a DVD-ROM movie. - □ When playing DVD movies on battery power, set the power management profile to DVD.
-With other profiles, the movies can be choppy. - □ Do not switch power saving modes while playing a DVD video. - □ Do not use resident disc utilities or resident utilities to speed up the access of discs, because they may cause the system to become unstable. - ☐ Make sure that the screensaver is deactivated. - Region codes indicators are labelled on the DVD discs to indicate in which region and on what type of player you can play the disc.
-Unless a '2' (Europe belongs to region '2') or 'all' (this means that you can play this DVD everywhere in the world) is labelled on your DVD disc or on the packaging, you cannot play the disc on this player. - □ Do not try to change the region code settings of the DVD-ROM drive.
-Any difficulties caused by changing the region code settings of the DVD-ROM drive are out of warranty. - □ When a TV is connected, a part of the video screen will not appear with the factory settings.
-Adjust the display resolution to 800 x 600 or 1024 x 768. - □ When playing a DVD movie, you can use the <Fn>+<F7> or <Fn>+<F8> combinations to view the movie at the same time on the notebook display and a connected external display.
-See your Software Guide for more details on customizing the display.
+То achieve optimum performance when playing DVD-ROMs, you should follow these recommendations.
+You can play DVDs using the DVD drive and the WinDVD for VAIO software.
+See the help file on the WinDVD for VAIO software for details.
+Close all open applications before playing a DVD-ROM movie.
+When playing DVD movies on battery power, set the power management profile to DVD.
+With other profiles, the movies can be choppy.
+Do not switch power saving modes while playing a DVD video.
+Do not use resident disc utilities or resident utilities to speed up the access of discs, because they may cause the system to become unstable.
+Make sure that the screensaver is deactivated.
+Region codes indicators are labelled on the DVD discs to indicate in which region and on what type of player you can play the disc.
+Unless a '2' (Europe belongs to region '2') or 'all' (this means that you car play this DVD everywhere in the world) is labelled on your DVD disc or on the packaging, you cannot play the disc on this player.
+Do not try to change the region code settings of the DVD drive.
+Any difficulties caused by changing the region code settings of the DVD drive are out of warranty.
+When a TV is connected, a part of the video screen will not appear with the factory settings.
+Adjust the display resolution to 800 x 600 or 1024 x 768.
+When playing a DVD movie, you can use the <fn>+<f7></f7></fn> or <fn>+<f8></f8></fn> combinations to view the movie at the same time on the notebook display and a connected external display.
+See Using the Dual Display function (page 63) for more details on customising the display.